 The first night was spent anchored just off the northwest end of Russell Island (an old Hawaiian settlement), which I often used while in transit around the area.
 I include a little more information on Russell Island in the D’Arcy Island post also found in the sailing section of this blog.

 That afternoon the three of us did the short hike around the island, pigged out a bit on some blackberries and fruit from the little orchard on the homestead, and hung out on one of the small beaches at the western tip of the island before making our way back to “Ready”.
-We had a few drinks and some good conversation while making dinner.
-Afterwards, we enjoyed a few more libations and yet more conversation, as well as the lilting sounds of Mike playing his ever-present and ever-pleasant penny-whistle as we bobbed about at the end of our tether.
+We had a few drinks and some good conversation as we made dinner.
+After dinner we enjoyed a few more libations and yet more conversation, as well as the lilting sounds of Mike playing his ever-present and ever-pleasant penny-whistle while bobbed about at the end of our tether.

-From Russell Island we motored across Swanson Channel in no great hurry, soaking in the countless miracles of nature to be witnessed absolutely everywhere.
+From Russell Island we motored across Swanson Channel, in no great hurry, soaking in the countless miracles of nature witnessed absolutely everywhere.
 A hot August day on the waters of the Salish Sea is a thing to be experienced, and in my mind, can’t be topped by much, if anything.
-Equalled to some extent maybe, but not bettered.
+Equaled to some extent maybe, but not bettered.

-For the final leg of the day’s journey, we cruised up Bedwell Harbour to set anchor off of Medicine Beach on North Pender.
+For the final leg of the day’s journey we cruised up Bedwell Harbour to set anchor off of Medecine Beach on North Pender.
 Another good meal, a few drinks, much good conversation, and more lovely penny-whistle, something I now miss during evenings at sea, made another perfect day complete.
 We anchored two nights at Medicine Beach.

 Yet another evening of the best that a boating lifestyle can offer ensued: food, drink, music and merriment.
 I believe I may have even built a bit of a hangover.
 No regrets.

 I’ve hiked near every public trail on both islands, explored most of the beaches and parks, and circled almost every inch of both islands.
 And I’ll do it again when I can.
-The south island is far more private than the north and other than Poets’ Cove, more rugged and indescribably… I can’t find the words, perfect.
+The south island is far more private than the north, and other than Poets’s Cove, more rugged and indescribably……… I can’t find the words….. perfect.
 It’s nature done to perfection.
-If you get the chance, go see it yourself!
-But just don’t move there.
-Unless you like small, island communities.
+If you get the chance, go there.
+Now!
+Just don’t move there unless you like small, island communities.